evkx/evkx.github.io/content/models/byd/seal_u/Seal_U_Design/_index.md

 The BYD Seal U Design offers modest performance with a maximum power of 160 kW (218 hp / 215 bhp) and a total torque of 310 Nm (229 lb-ft).
 It accelerates from 0 to 100 km/h (0 to 62 mph) in 9.3 seconds and has a top speed of 175 km/h (109 mph), aligning more closely with traditional internal combustion engine vehicles.

-## Battery, range, and charging
+## Battery, Range, and Charging

-The high-capacity battery has a gross capacity of 87 kWh and a net usable capacity of 87 kWh, providing an 0 kWh buffer (0.0%) for battery protection.
+The high-capacity battery has a gross capacity of 87 kWh and a net usable capacity of 87 kWh, providing a 0 kWh buffer (0.0%) for battery protection.
 Operating at a nominal voltage of 569 volts, it qualifies as an 800-volt battery system.
 This high voltage is pivotal in enabling the system's charging capabilities.
 The Lithium-Ion battery uses [LFP technology.](../../../../technology/battery/cellchemistry/#lithium-iron-phosphate-battery-lfp) This has some benefits and disadvantages from the typical NCA/NCM batteries.

 According to the [WLTP](../../../../guides/understandingrange/wltp/) (Worldwide Harmonized Light Vehicles Test Procedure) standard, the vehicle's range is 500 km (311 miles), with an energy consumption rate of 17.4 kWh/100 km (3 mi/kWh).
 For more details about the range, see real-world data and range listing on this model’s [range and consumption](rangeandconsumption/) page.

 The vehicle supports fast DC charging with a maximum power of 140 kW.
 Charging from 0% to 100% takes approximately 76 minutes, while a more typical charging scenario from 10% to 80% takes 42 minutes with an average charging speed at 87 kW.
 Considering an additional 5 minutes for each charging stop due to driving interruptions, the optimal charging range is from 4% to 36%.
-This results in an effective charging speed, including time lost, of 91 kW, with each charging session taking about 18 minutes and 18 seconds..
+This results in an effective charging speed, including time lost, of 91 kW, with each charging session taking about 18 minutes and 18 seconds.

 In a theoretical 1000 km challenge, starting with a full battery and maintaining a constant speed of 120 km/h (75 mph) under ideal conditions with an assumed consumption rate of 26 kWh/100 km, the trip would take approximately 10 hours and 17 minutes.
 This journey would require six charging stops from 3% to 37%, with a total charging time of 117 minutes.

-### Onboard charger
+### Onboard Charger

 The  onboard charger supports up to 11 kW for Level 1 and Level 2 AC charging.
 This allows you to fully charge the battery from 0 to 100% in approximately 7 hours and 54 minutes using a home charging setup.

 {{< sitefiguresized thumb="models/byd/seal_u/seal_u_design/charging_1_st.jpg" title="BYD Seal U Design" width="3000" height="1976"  >}}

-### Charge port
+### Charge Port

 The location of the charge port is on the [right rear side](../../../../technology/charging/connectors/#rear-side).
 This location makes it easy to use charge stations where you need to back up into the charger.
 Connector types vary by market: this model uses [**CCS Combo 1**](../../../../technology/charging/connectors/#ccs) in North America and [**CCS Combo 2**](../../../../technology/charging/connectors/#ccs) in Europe.
 For complete specifications for all markets, refer to the full specifications.